VersineOrg/users/README.md

 The reqests:

-This micro service have many endpoints:
+This microservice has many endpoints:

+-/user/name_of_the_user

 -/user/edit